Seabool/Tip-Calculator/README.md

 ## About

 It is very basic list, where you can add your tasks to do.
+You can see it [here]().

 ## Built With